Improving Emotional Intelligence (EQ)

 Resources and references

-The Language of Emotional Intelligence – Review of Dr. Jeanne Segal’s latest book offers specific methods to improve your emotional Intelligence skills.
+The Language of Emotional Intelligence – Review of Dr. Jeanne Segal’s book offers specific methods to improve your emotional Intelligence skills.
 (PsychCentral)

 Emotional Intelligence – How to improve your emotional intelligence and “people skills.”
 (MindTools)